SauceDoctR914/first-lab-dumbo-web-082718/README.md

 # Your First Lab

-On Learn, labs are exercises you have to complete.
+OONiwn Learn, labs are exercises you have to complete.

 The goal of this lab is to practice the workflow required to complete a lab and make sure that you can make a new file using the terminal.